SOR BN 12

-The SOR BN12 is a low-entry single-decker bus produced by bus manufacturer SOR from the Czech Republic since 2003.
+The SOR BN 12 is a low-entry single-decker bus produced by Czech bus manufacturer SOR since 2003.

 Construction

 SOR BN 12 was the first at least partially low-floor bus from the production of SOR.
 Model BN 12 is two-axle, while the space ahead of the rear axle is a low-floor bus.
 The drive axle is the rear axle and engine with gearbox is located under the floor in the rear.
 Vehicle body is welded from steel sections, outside is flashing, inside lined with plastic sheeting.
 Cab is closed.
 The front axle is a brand SOR, rear solid axle is brand DANA.

 Low-floor is approximately in two thirds of the bus, while in the low-floor section located at a height of 360 mm above the ground.
 To the rear of the vehicle, under which is hidden drivetrain, has two steps (as part of a low-floor and the last door).
 A similar solution is quite common for other producers and indicates the general concept of low-entry (loosely translated as "vehicle with low starting edge"), respectively. abbreviation LE.
 In the case of the bus SOR BN 12, However, this solution is unique variable height of the roof of the vehicle, popularly known as "hump".